-The statistical information of any causal diagram is completely encoded in the independence relationships among the variables.
-Therefore, every distribution compatible with a causal diagram G_1 is also compatible with another diagram G_2 if and only if G_1 and G_2 are independence equivalent, i.e., they encode the same dependency/independency information.
-Two causal diagrams are statistically indistinguishable given one static distribution if and only if they are independence equivalent.
+The statistical information provided by any causal diagram is completely encoded in the independence relationships among the variables.
+Therefore, two causal diagrams are statistically indistinguishable given one static distribution if and only if they are independence equivalent.
 The graphical conditions for independence equivalence are given by the following theorem.